Porges/ways-to-play/src/games/ship-captain-crew/index.md

 title: Ship, Captain, and Crew
 subgames:
 - title: Ship, Captain
-draft: true
+players:
+    min: 2
+    max: 100
 ---

-<p class="lead">Ship, Captain, and Crew is a luck-based dice game for any number of people.</p>
+<p class="lead">Ship, Captain, and Crew is a simple dice game for any number of people.</p>

 <!-- excerpt -->